r00t-3xp10it/redpill/lib/CertSign_PS1/readme.md

 ## Final Notes
 ```
 Do 'NOT' edit the signed binary\cmdlet after its being signed, or else the cerificate code block
-inside signed binary\cmdlet will brake rending the signed binary\cmdlet as NOT-SIGNED anymore ..
+inside signed binary\cmdlet will brake rending the signed binary\cmdlet as 'NOT-SIGNED' anymore.

-This cmdlet will NOT sign our script.ps1 if 'Set-ExecutionPolicy AllSigned, RemoteSigned' are set.
+This cmdlet will 'NOT' sign our script.ps1 if 'Set-ExecutionPolicy AllSigned,RemoteSigned' are set.
-Because ExecutionPolicy will prevent this cmdlet from running, If you wish to bypass restrictions
+Because ExecutionPolicy will prevent this cmdlet from running.
+If you wish to bypass the restrictions
-then execute the 'PSscriptSigning.bat' module contained in this same repository (the first module)
+then execute the 'PSscriptSigning.bat' batch module contained in this same repository (the first module)

-The PSscriptSigning.bat script can only be used to sign ONE cmdlet at a time, because it uses
+The PSscriptSigning.bat script can only be used to sign 'ONE' cmdlet at a time, because it uses
 the same Subject Name everytime it signs one cmdlet ( Subject: My_Code_Signing_Certificate )
 ```